newatoms/beta/projects/content-strategy/pitch.md

 * add a checkbox that says 'in compliance with content strategy' in Achievable flow

 ## Motivation
-Without a content strategy we are basically working towards nothing, as we don't have goals to keep in mind.
-Besides that learning about content strategies is a very valuable, as our product is directly affiliated to this.
+Without a content strategy we are working towards nothing in particular, as we don't have goals to keep in mind.
+This is out of line with the New Atoms goal-oriented working method.
+Besides that learning about content strategies is very valuable, as our product is directly affiliated to this.

 ## Starting point
 [This guide on Medium provides a great starting point](https://stories.buffer.com/how-to-write-a-content-marketing-strategy-step-by-step-with-template-24ac4639ae03#.x8c4wiygi)